shibdib/DayZ-Backup-Batch/README.md

 Released by DonkeyPunch Community Gaming for DayZ SA community use

-The original was from DayZ Epoch Arma 2

-Modified for use with Arma 3 Epoch Redis DB and Exile MySQL

-Modified again by Shibdib in 2023 making it a lot easier to use
+Modified by Shibdib in 2023 making it a lot easier to use